 There may be no single piece of automotive equipment more maligned than the catalytic converter, but it might also be that this important part is just misunderstood.
-The catalytic converter is right in the middle of automotive emissions, on-board diagnostics and exhaust repair, so if you’re battling engine performance issues or diagnosing emissions problems, you may be wondering, “What does a catalytic converter do?”
+The purpose of a catalytic converter is to help clean up the exhaust gases created by the internal combustion process.
+Is fits right in the middle of automotive emissions, on-board diagnostics and exhaust repair, so if you’re battling engine performance issues or diagnosing emissions problems, you may be wondering, “What does a catalytic converter do?”
+Let’s take a look at this often misunderstood but highly important component.

 The most important reason for the addition of one or more catalytic converters to your vehicle is to help everyone breathe better.
 How?
 First, consider a bit of chemistry: To get you from Point A to Point B, the engine combines oxygen with hydrocarbon-rich fuel.
 The sudden oxidation of gasoline or diesel fuel releases energy that drives the pistons, crankshaft, transmission, differentials and wheels.
 Ideally, when precise amounts of oxygen and fuel combine, the only waste products are water and carbon dioxide, as is shown in this gasoline combustion equation: